centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 #### Bug fixes

-- Fixed invalid upgrade.php file that caused errors in the update process and could cause the loss of existing jobs
+- An invalid path in upgrade.php caused PHP errors in the update process

 ### 21.04.2